-We chose, as an illustrative problem, a network that incorporates three key topological features.
+We chose, as an illustrative problem, a network (figure 1) that incorporates three noteworthy topological features.
 These features include an internal feedback loop, a bifurcation point (where one substance is distributed to two different reactions), and an accumulation point (where one substance is accumulated from two sources).
-The particular chosen network is part of a phospholipid cycle, as presented in the E-CELL cell simulation model (Tomita, Hashimoto, Takahashi, Shimizu, Matsuzaki, Miyoshi, Saito, Tanida, Yugi, Venter, and Hutchison 1999).
-The network's external inputs are glycerol and fatty acids.
+The particular chosen network is part of a phospholipid cycle, as presented in the E-CELL cell simulation model (Tomita et al. 1999).
+The network's external inputs are glycerol and fatty acid.
 The network's final product is diacyl-glycerol.
-The network's four reactions are catalyzed by Glycerol kinase (EC2.7.1.30), Glycerol-1-phosphatase (EC3.1.3.21), Acylglycerol lipase (EC3.1.1.23), and Triacylglycerol lipase (EC3.1.1.3).
+The network's four reactions are catalyzed by the enzyme Glycerol kinase (called EC2.7.1.30 by the Enzyme Nomenclature Commission), Glycerol-1-(EC3.1.3.21), Acylglycerol phosphatase lipase (EC3.1.1.23), and Triacylglycerol lipase (EC3.1.1.3).